-- I think it’s absolutely a viable option for long term relationships to keep the spice alive and satisfy the sexual and emotional urge for variety.
+- I think it can be a viable option for some long term relationships to keep the spice alive, and satisfy the sexual and emotional urge for variety.

 - I think people sometimes jump into it way too quickly, and unfortunately, it’s not something that can be erased.
 Remember that fantasy is almost always better than reality.

 - There MUST be agreements and parameters along the way

 - Take it step-by-step, and don’t go from sexual monogamy directly into sex with others – try the smaller steps first (see the list of monogamy spectrum examples above) and build a foundation as you go.

 - Communication is non-negotiable.
 Jealousy is a human emotion and not to be ignored.
 Just talk about it.

 - Opening up a marriage should never be done to save a failing one.

 - To remotely begin to navigate an open marriage, your CURRENT relationship should be as foundationally sound as possible.

 I urge you to do your research first.
 Check out online communities of others who have been in the lifestyle for a while, and pick their brain.
 Sometimes, we get so excited about something sexual, that we neglect to think about what could go wrong.
 Seeking a sex therapist is also another option to help navigate this process.